How to Visit Colosseum in 2025: Tickets, Tours & Levels Explained (Rome, Italy)

 The underground level was connected to the main stage by innovative mechanics and sort of ancient elevators which were used to bring gladiators and animals to the main Arena.

 Good to know: This part of the Colosseum has been closed for years and only opened to the public a few years ago.
-It is only possible to visit this part of the Colosseum with a guide.
-See here for the best tours that visit the underground level.
+It is only possible to visit the Underground of the Colosseum with a guide.

 So How to Visit the Colosseum?